RCZhao/ShearCo/README.md

 Run:
 * run as `./bin/shearco`
 * option `-c your_config_file` lets you specify a configuration file
+* option `-k`: for calculating the convergence-matter correlation function (or any ther scalar quantity)
 * option `-o`: no output file is generated, the result will be displayed in the terminal
 * option `-q`: shuts up _all_ communication from the running code (including progress, warnings and errors) except missing config files

 Input catalogs:
 * the form should be [xpos ypos shear1 shear2 weight], where the shear is ignored for lens galaxies
+* for source catalogs that contain the convergene [xpos ypos kappa 0 weight]
 * the first line can but doesn't need to contain the number of objects (for long files it is recommended though)
 * comment lines are allowed with the usual specifiers [#, %, /, //, !]